tlf256/colorex-shercolorweb/README.md

 For debugging documentation and more visit https://docs.wildfly.org/bootablejar

 ### Docker
-1. From the root directory of this project, you can use the following command to install the `shercolorweb` Docker image:
+1. From the root directory of this project, you can use the following command to build the `shercolorweb` Docker image:
     ```sh
-    docker build -t docker.artifactory.sherwin.com/sherwin-williams-co/colorex-shercolorweb:<version> .
+    docker build -t docker.artifactory.sherwin.com/sherwin-williams-co/colorex-shercolorweb:<tag-version> .
     ```
-    > **Note:** If running locally pass the `--build-arg local=true` argument to the end of this command to copy the vault-specific dev.properties into the image

-2. Run the image using the following command:
+2. Run the image locally using the following command:
     ```sh
-    docker run -p 8090:8090 docker.artifactory.sherwin.com/sherwin-williams-co/colorex-shercolorweb:<version>
+    docker run --env-file $HOME/dev.properties -p 8090:8090 -t docker.artifactory.sherwin.com/sherwin-williams-co/colorex-shercolorweb:<tag-version>
     ```
+    This command does a few important things:
+    1. Copies the values in the dev.properties file as environment variables into the container which pass credential keys to Spring Boot used to authenticate to Vault
+    2. Maps our local port to the container port
 ### Kubernetes
 Be sure to configure your local Kubernetes/Docker environment by using Docker Desktop or another Kubernetes distribution as well as Helm 3 installed.